Weighing stars from birth to death: mass determination methods across the HRD: Semi-empirical and analytic relations

 \subsection{Stellar granulation-based method}

-Traditional approaches to direct stellar masses rely on the orbit of another body about the star, i.e. a transiting planet or an eclipsing companion star.
-A new approach developed by \citet{Stassun:2017} provides a pathway to empirical, accurate masses of single stars.
+Traditional approaches to direct stellar masses rely on the orbit of another body about the star, i.e., a transiting planet or an eclipsing companion star.
+A new approach developed by \citet{Stassun:2017} provides a pathway to empirical masses of single stars.
 The approach makes use of the fact that an individual star's surface gravity is accurately encoded in the amplitude of its granulation-driven brightness variations \citep[e.g.,][]{Bastien:2013,Corsaro15,Kallinger16,Bastien:2016}, which can be measured with precise light curves (e.g., \kepler, \tess, \plato).
 Combined with an accurate stellar radius determined via the broadband spectral energy distribution (SED) and parallax \citep{StassunGaiaEB:2016}, the stellar mass follows directly.
 The method is applicable to stars that have surface convection, responsible for the granulation, and this defines the applicability limit to stars cooler than $\teff \sim 7000$~K. The lower $\teff$ limit is about 4000~K and of instrumental nature.
-Below this $\teff$ granulation timescales become too short and convection cell sizes too small so the signal become very small and difficult to detect.
+Below this $\teff$ granulation timescales become too short and convection cell sizes too small so the signal becomes very small and difficult to detect.
+At the present time the accuracy of this method is of order 25\%.